mesosphere/dcos-docs-site/pages/dkp/kommander/1.3/projects/platform-services/federated-addons/index.md

 Ensure the projectns variable is set before executing the command.
 This variable is the project namespace (that is, the Kubernetes Namespace associated with the project) that was defined/created when the project itself was initially created.

-Then, if you run the following command on a Kubernetes cluster associated with the Project, you’ll see a Kubernetes Addon Object, in the corresponding namespace:
+After you run the following command on a Kubernetes cluster associated with the Project, a Kubernetes Addon Object appears in the corresponding namespace:

 ```bash
 $ kubectl -n ${projectns} get addons.kubeaddons.mesosphere.io jenkins -o yaml